InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Method

 The two components extracted from element detector heads are associated via a graph neural network, where all vertices interact throughout an attention scheme~\cite{vaswani2017attention,dosovitskiy2020image}.
 This allows our network to reason about both point-level and instance-level relations between map elements based on various attributes including positions, implicit edge map of distance values and class categories.

 \textbf{Graph Embeddings:} We combine vertex positions and distance transform maps to form initial graph embeddings.
-We first extract the position of each vertex in rasterized BEV coordinate and their respective confidence from channel-wise softmax in the vertex position heatmap, $\mathbf{v}_i=(x_i,y_i,c)$.
-We only extract one distinctive vertex position with maximum confidence in each $8\times8$ grid cell, which is acting similar to Non-Maximum Suppression.
-After extraction, a $i^{th}$ vertex position $\mathbf{v}_i$ is encoded by a sinusodial positional encoding function $\gamma$ to augment it into a high-dimensional vector~\cite{mildenhall2021nerf}.
+We first extract the position of each vertex in rasterized BEV coordinate and their respective confidence from channel-wise softmax in the vertex position heatmap, $\mathbf{v}_i=(x_i,y_i,c_i)$.
+We only extract one distinctive vertex position with maximum confidence in each $S\times S$ grid cell, which is acting similar to Non-Maximum Suppression.
+After extraction, a $i$-th vertex position $\mathbf{v}_i$ is encoded by a sinusodial positional encoding function $\gamma$ to augment it into a high-dimensional vector~\cite{mildenhall2021nerf}.
 This positional encoding is further supported by an additional shallow MLP.
-To complement the positional information of the vertex $\mathbf{v}_i$, we additionally include the local directional information as the embedding of the distance transform patch corresponding to the same grid cell.
-Then our initial graph consists of $D$-dimensional embeddings $^0\mathbf{g}_i\in\mathbb{R}^D$, combining both the vertex position and its directional local information, can be formulated as:
+To complement the positional information of the vertex $\mathbf{v}_i$, we additionally include the local directional information $\mathbf{d}_i$ as the embedding of the distance transform patch corresponding to the same grid cell (hence $\mathbf{d}_i\in\mathbb{R}^{S^2}$).
+The extraction of vertex and distance transform patch is illustrated in Fig.~\ref{fig:4_Distance}.
+Then our initial graph consists of $D$-dimensional embeddings $^{(0)}\mathbf{g}_i\in\mathbb{R}^D$, combining both the vertex position and its directional local information, can be formulated as:

-This enables us to associate multiple graph embeddings based on their vertex and edge representation throughout an attention scheme.
+This enables us to associate multiple graph embeddings based on their vertex and edge representation throughout an attention scheme afterward.

-\textbf{Attentional Message Passing from SuperGlue~\cite{sarlin2020superglue}:} We start from an initial graph $^{(0)}\mathcal{G}$ with nodes containing both vertex position and edge map embeddings as a high-dimensional vector.
-This initial graph has bidirectional edges, connecting vertex $i$ to all other vertices.
+\textbf{Attentional Message Passing:} We start from an initial graph $^{(0)}\mathcal{G}$ with nodes containing both vertex position and edge map embeddings as a high-dimensional vector.
+This initial graph has bidirectional edges, connecting $i$-th vertex to all other vertices.
 To further enhance the nodes and find the final edges of the vertices, we pass the initial graph to the attentional graph neural network and propagate this graph through message passing~\cite{velivckovic2017graph,sarlin2020superglue}.
 Our objective is to find final bidirectional edges of the vertices as an instance-level information of map elements.
 We feed our initial graph to attentional graph neural network that aggregates graph embeddings via a message passing consists of MLP and Multi-head Self Attention (MSA):